Akshat4112/Glyphnet/README.md

 All data files under /data
 All notebook files under /notebooks
-All script files under /src
+All script files under /code
 All model files under models/
 All visualization under /visualizations

-### Process to run
+## Process to run

+### Data generation
-1. Run get_data.py to download data
+1. Run dataGeneration.py to prepare the data which will create a CSV.
+It accepts an path argument for data.
+It uses domains_final.txt which is already present in the data folder.

+   - ``python code/dataGeneration.py --path_data <path_for_data>``

-2. Run data_preprocess.py to create images from data
+2. Run ImageGeneration.py to create images from CSV file created at step 1.
+It will create directories of real and fake in the dataset folder.
-3. Run train_cnn.py to train a Convolutional NN, model is saved in /models
-4. Run predict_cnn.py to make inference to a model
-5. Run app.py to run web app for the same.

-1. dataGenetaion.py
-2. ImageGeneration.py
-3. dataSplit.py
-4.
+    - ``python code/ImageGeneration.py --path_data <path_for_data>``

+3. Run dataSplit.py to to split the data into train, val, test.

+    - ``python code/dataSplit.py --path_data <path_for_data>``

+Note -: You can also directly use th dataset present in our assets<link> if you dont want to generate from scratch.

+### Model

+### Training the model

+- Run the train.py